 Bringing four days of original film, Sundance London returns to Picturehouse Central in June.
 The UK spinoff of America's indie film festival founded by Robert Redford in 1987 will showcase films screened at the Utah-based film festival in January.
 With screenings celebrating independent filmmakers, the festival presents a series of both UK and world premieres.
 This year's line-up has yet to be announced but, to give you an indication of the kind of thing to expect, last year's programme included Tallulah, the directional debut of Orange Is the New Black writer Sian Heder, and Wiener-Dog from infamous indie film director Todd Solondz, starring Danny DeVito and Greta Gerwig.

 Sundance Film Festival: London

-From cheap budget places to stay to luxury 5 star suites see our special offers for hotels, including The Trafalgar Hotel London from 60% off.
+From cheap budget places to stay to luxury 5 star suites see our special offers for hotels, including The Cumberland Hotel - a Guoman Hotel from 64% off.